Report crime

 To report any known or suspected illegal behaviour you can either:

-Each Australian police agency operates the National Child Offender System (NCOS—formerly known as the ANCOR) in accordance with the respective legislation of their state or territory.
+Each Australian police agency operates the National Child Offender Register in accordance with the respective legislation of their state or territory.
 Please direct any requests about information contained on this system to the Child Protection Unit in the relevant police agency as listed below.

 State or territory